-The launched signals are nominally balanced for the EMR test and are nominally unbalanced in the CMPT test.
-The EMR test approximates the normal use condition better than the CMPT test but the cost of the test environment is vastly larger than for the CMPT test.
-A typical EMR test chamber may cost up to several million dollars.
+The launched signals are nominally unbalanced for both the EMR test and in the CMPT test.
+The EMR test measures radiated emissions while the CMPT test uses an absorbing clamp to measure the current on the shield of the IUT.
+The cost of the test environment is vastly larger for the EMR than for the CMPT test due to the requirement of a special mode stir chamber.
+A typical EMR test chamber may cost up to several hundred thousand dollars including the building.
 The cost of the CMPT test environment is typically thousands of dollars, mostly for the measurement equipment.
+The upper frequency in the CMPT method is limited by the ability of the absorbing clamp to respond.
+Typical upper limits are a few GHz.
+The upper frequency limit of the EMR method is determined by the state of the art of EMC compliance equipment.

 Data acquisition times for EMR tests are much longer than the CMPT tests